 Lee G. Dunst is a litigation partner in the New York office of Gibson, Dunn & Crutcher.
 Mr. Dunst is a member of Gibson Dunn’s White Collar Defense and Investigations Practice Group.
 His practice covers a wide range of government investigations and white-collar criminal and regulatory matters, as well as general commercial litigation, including securities class action cases, accountants’ liability cases, and general business matters.
 Mr. Dunst’s extensive experience includes white collar criminal and regulatory investigations on behalf of numerous clients across the globe, including Fortune 500 companies, accounting firms, corporate executives, and special board committees.
 Mr. Dunst has a particular focus on matters involving the Foreign Corrupt Practices Act (“FCPA”), including investigations of alleged violations and general compliance advice and evaluations.
 Additionally, he regularly represents major accounting firms in connection with regulatory investigations of complex accounting and audit issues.

 Mr. Dunst has been recognized in The Legal 500 US for his work in connection with Gibson Dunn’s White Collar Defense and Investigations practice.
 The publication has described Mr. Dunst as “knowledgeable and responsive,” and noted that he “provides a broad range of expertise and regularly advises clients accused of corporate fraud and alleged accounting irregularities, as well as FCPA violations.”
-He has been named a “Litigation Star” and “Local Litigation Star” by Benchmark Litigation in its 2017, 2018 and 2019 editions, which has noted that he has “been responsible for a lot of big investigations.”
+He has been named a “Litigation Star” and “Local Litigation Star” by Benchmark Litigation in its 2017-2020 editions, which has noted that he has “been responsible for a lot of big investigations.”
 In March 2020, The Am Law Litigation Daily named Mr. Dunst as “Litigator of the Week” for obtaining a successful jury verdict on behalf of a Fortune 250 company.
 Mr. Dunst also speaks and writes extensively on white collar regulatory issues, as well as matters concerning civil commercial litigation.
 He also serves as an Adviser to the American Law Institute’s Principles of the Law of Compliance Enforcement & Risk Management project.